prb28/vscode-amiga-assembly/README.md

 ![Formatting screenshot](images/formattingrange.gif)

 ### Contextual documentation
-- On passing over an assembly command a short documentation will apear.
+- On passing over an assembly command a short documentation will appear.
-- On passing over a register address or name a short documentation will apear.
+- On passing over a register address or name a short documentation will appear.

 ![Tooltip for instruction screenshot](images/hover.gif)